SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 * **Active Army** - The units that a player is currently using in levels
 * **Popup Keys** - Which pop ups a player has seen (used to explain mechanics and could be used for story between levels)

 This data is then passed into a static PlayerInfo class which is used throughout the game to provide the needed data to the games systems.
-By decoupling the systems I don't force the player to reset their progress to play a new game, and unlike old Pokemon games, they can override their data if they would like.
-This feature was especially useful for myself while testing and developing as I could maintain a completed save file, and access every unit and level, but also test out the game flow by restarting.
+By decoupling the systems I don't force the player to reset their progress to play a new game, and unlike old Pokemon games, they can override their data whenever.

+This feature was especially useful for myself while testing and developing as I could access every unit and level, but also test out the game flow by restarting, without wiping my finished save.

-##### Level Creation Process
+##### **Level Creation Process**
 An ongoing development process was making it as easy as possible to setup new systems within the levels.
 Here are a few of the improvements I made overtime.
 * **Utilizing Prefabs** - The more I worked on the game, the more I used prefabs, and it still wasn't enough.
 Every button is now a prefab, nested within another prefab.
 The tents on either side are prefabs.
 Taking the time to implement create these prefabs, and create them to be modular was crucial and saved me when creating more levels.
 * **Automating Player Hookups** - Discovering I could give a button a listener in code completely changed how the UI was structured.
 I created a script that connected the player to the UI at the start of a level, which is what allowed for different army compositions in the first place, and allowed me to utilize prefabs far more effectively, as I only needed to assign a single reference for the entire manager to be automated.